 I scrapped a couple of these before getting it right.
 I measured and drew the grid on a paper square, then aligned and clamped the paper square, the 3 acrylic squares, and the base in place and drilled the holes through all 4 layers, being careful to drill vertically.
 Mark the 3 acrylic squares so you stack them in the same order on the dowels as you drilled them.
 Once the holes are drilled you can draw the lines on the acrylic with a permanent marker.

 To attach the acrylic to the dowels I used JConcepts Advanced Formulated Tire Glue, which I found at a model shop.
-It’s a thin, fast-drying, neat glue.
+It’s a thin, fast-drying, neat glue that adheres well to both wood and acrylic.
 There are undoubtedly others that would work.
 Test them with scraps first, though, because there are plenty that don’t.

 The rules and a score sheet are attached.
 We’ve used this at Math Nights and both adults and children have a great time with it.